WELCOME to the World of Rotary - Giving Service to the Community

 Meetings and events happening soon

-Dinner followed by Committees
+Zoom meeting followed by Committees

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.